UTSA HemisFair Park Campus

 The Institute of Texan Cultures, through its research, collections, exhibits and programs, serves as the forum for the understanding and appreciation of Texas and Texans.

-The museum is a component of The University of Texas at San Antonio.
-It plays a role in the university's community engagement initiatives by developing quality, accessible resources for educators and lifelong learners on topics of cultural heritage.
+The museum plays an important role in the university's community engagement initiatives by developing quality, accessible resources for educators and lifelong learners on topics of cultural heritage.
 It strives to develop a rich and vibrant culture in the arts and humanities that will expand the community's awareness and appreciation of Texas through an engaging series of exhibits, programs, and special events.

 The museum opened as the Texas State Exhibits Pavilion, which was built for the 1968 HemisFair celebration.
 Today, the institute fulfills its mandate as the state's center for multicultural education by investigating the ethnic and cultural history of the state and presenting the resulting information with a variety of offerings: